getmetal/motorhead/README.md

     "messages": [{ "role": "Human", "content": "ping" }, { "role": "AI", "content": "pong" }]
 }'
 ```

+Either an existing or new `SESSION_ID` can be used when storing messages, and the session is automatically created if it did not previously exist.

 Optionally, `context` can be send in if it needs to get loaded from another datastore.